Brianfit/xkcd-card-ha/README.md

 ### Set up your automation

-> [!IMPORTANT]
-> <strong> If you just install the card, you'll only see the default comic.
-Every day.
-I mean it's a good one, but if you want to see it refresh, you need to create an automation! </strong>

-Good news is it's easy.
 When the card installs, it creates a bash file called xkcd.sh to fetch a new comic & alt text.

 You'll want to run that every 24 hours to get the latest comic.
 First, open up your configuration.yaml and add the following code:
 ```